jetbrains-academy/rustlings-course/Enums/Enums and Pattern Matching/Defining an Enum/task.md

 ## Defining an Enum

 Let’s look at a situation we might want to express in code and see why enums are useful and more appropriate than structs in this case.
-Say we need to work with IP addresses.
+Say, we need to work with IP addresses.
 Currently, two major standards are used for IP addresses: version four and version six.
 These are the only possibilities for an IP address that our program will come across: we can *enumerate* all possible